dustdustinthewind/IntralismQoLMod/README.md

 - Improved Editor-zoom controls (more fidelity and removed unneded ranges)

 ### Bugs list (mod bugs on top, vanilla bugs on bottom)
-- Either Copying or Pasting is screwed up.
-You can only paste 1 arc even if you tried to copy more. (awful bug, so sorry)
 - Maps with multiple BPMs listed are not properly supported by the mod yet.
-You can hang Intralism into a crash, and overwrite your listed BPMs if you're not careful!
+You can hang Intralism into a crash, and overwrite your listed BPMs when you save if you're not careful!
-- Newly placed arcs don't get selected by the Event Editor (Workaround: scroll to a different event and back.
-Maybe be a vanilla bug, will fix regardless it's shitty.)
 - Audio Waveform in background doesn't delete when loading a new map.
 (Workaround: restart the editor.
 Vanilla Bug.
 Seems to be one that stumped oxy as well, he tried several times to delete it)

 ### Working on